Last updated: 23 November 2022

 This notice is for members and beneficiaries of the London Borough of Waltham Forest Pension Fund (the “Fund”).
 It has been prepared by the London Borough of Waltham Forest (the “Administering Authority”, or “we”) in its capacity as the administering authority of the Fund.

-- to calculate, secure and pay your benefits, for statistical and financial modelling and for reference purposes (for example, when we assess how much money is needed to provide members’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.
-Further information about how we use your personal data is provided below.
+- to calculate, secure and pay your benefits, for statistical and financial modelling and reference purposes.
+(For example, when we assess how much money is needed to provide members’ benefits and how that money should be invested), and to manage liabilities and administer the Fund generally.

 The legal basis for our use of your personal data will generally be one or more of the following:

 a) we need to process your personal data to satisfy our legal obligations as the Administering Authority of the Fund; and/or